yujunz/gitlab.com-runbooks/howto/tweeting-guidelines.md

 > GitLab.com is now running <version>

-> We expect that the migrations for <version> to take only a few minutes, but some users may experience some downtime.
+> We expect the migrations for <version> to take only a few minutes, but some users may experience some downtime.

 > We are experiencing issues during deploy, we are working on resolving the problem.